tomerik6/SNOW/Manual/Database installation.md

 ## Hardware and OS - Before installation day ##

-1 server (or more, depending on HA scenario) of RHEL 8.x or later.
+* 1 server (or more, depending on HA scenario) of RHEL 8.x or later.
-The server should have a dedicated volume of at least 500GB ( or more, depending on organization requirements) The following files:
+* The server should have a dedicated volume of at least 500GB ( or more, depending on organization requirements)
-A glide base file (glide-base-VER.tar.gz)
+* A glide base file (glide-base-VER.tar.gz)
-A glide orbit package (glide-tokyo-ver.tar.gz)
-A java JDK installation file.

 ## Installation day ##